Plate tectonics and intraplate earthquakes

 Why do earthquakes happen in the center of the continent?
 Different scientists have different favorite explanations.
 Below are three scientific papers that each present a different hypothesis to explain why the New Madrid Seismic Zone is seismically active.
 I have also included three companion articles written for the popular press.
 For this activity, you will read the articles.
 You don't need to turn anything in, but you will want to internalize the main arguments of each hypothesis in order to include this information in your fact sheet paper (the culminating assignment for this lesson).

 Read each of the following popular press articles and scientific papers.
 Keep track of any points made in the scientific papers that you don't understand so you can ask about them.
-There's no formal graded discussion of these papers, but feel free to post comments/questions in the comment space at the bottom of this page.
+There's no formal graded discussion of these papers, but feel free to post comments/questions in the Questions discussion forum.
 My suggestion is to read the companion popular press article in each set first so that you are already familiar with the main points of the hypothesis before tackling the scientific paper.

 - Hypothesis I: Glacial rebound